filipondios/recons/README.md

 correct functioning of the program, try the models stored in valid.

 >[!NOTE]
 > Based on the valid example models, you can create new models on your own, using the templates stored in the [models](models) directory.
+Remember that you have to export each view as `.bmp`.